Network agencies move into gaming, but who’ll top the leaderboard?

 Wright suggests the sector has expanded significantly in the last year: ”We have seen 10 years of growth within 24 months.”

 The proposition addresses four verticals: music and culture, film and TV, toys and gaming.
-The latter, Wright says, accounts for a quarter of its business and is its fastest-growing element; the team just won the account for Wizards of the Coast, the Hasbro subsidiary which has dominated card-games for decades.
+The latter, Wright says, accounts for a quarter of its business and is its fastest-growing element.

 Endemic gaming clients (that’s publishers and developers to you and me) include Square Enix, Sega and THQ and are now serviced by over 100 staffers out of its King’s Cross headquarters, now Vivendi’s own UK base.